The atmosphere remained tense as Cinder stood before them after dinner, waiting for an answer.

 "You expect us to just believe you?"
 Aven crossed her arms, her voice sharp.
-"You weren't with us when we got the clue of the map.
+"You weren't with us when we found the clue.
 How do you suddenly know where the ruin is?"

 Cinder's expression didn't change.
 "I don't know the exact location," she admitted.
-"But I found pieces of information that pointed me in the same direction.
-Symbols, carvings—things most people wouldn't think twice about.
-When I overheard you asking about ruins from the villagers, it confirmed what I already suspected."
+"But I found pieces of information—symbols, carvings—things most people overlook.
+When I overheard you asking about ruins, it confirmed my suspicions."

 Eris narrowed her eyes.
-"And why not go with Orlen's team?"
+"Why not go with Orlen's team?"

-At that, Cinder's lips pressed into a thin line.
+Cinder's lips pressed into a thin line.
 "I don't trust him.
-He wants power, and he doesn't care how he gets it."
+He wants power and doesn't care how he gets it."

-Ash studied her, his gaze unreadable.
+Ash studied her, unreadable.
 "And we're just supposed to trust you?"

 Silence.

-Aven's eyes widened slightly, but she quickly masked it.
-Eris felt her own skepticism waver.
+Aven's eyes widened slightly before she masked it.
+Eris felt her skepticism waver.
 A healer?
 That was rare.
 And valuable.

-Cinder didn't look smug or pleased with herself for revealing it.
+Cinder didn't look smug about revealing it.
 If anything, she looked annoyed.
-"I wasn't planning to say anything, but if you're going to survive Dust Watch Hollow, you'll need me."
+"I wasn't planning to say anything, but if you want to survive Dust Watch Hollow, you'll need me."

-Eris glanced at Ash.
-She could clearly remember their last battle that had left them very injured.
-A healer would make a difference—but did that mean they could trust her?
+Eris glanced at Ash, remembering their last battle.
+A healer would make a difference—but could they trust her?

-"Fine," Aven finally said, though her expression remained wary.
+"Fine," Aven finally said, wary.
 "We'll work together.
 But if you betray us—"

 "I won't," Cinder said simply.

-They set out the next day at dawn not minding the fact that they would miss breakfast, following the fragmented clues from the map and Cinder's findings, but the land itself seemed determined to stop them.
+They set out at dawn, missing breakfast as they followed the fragmented clues from the map and Cinder's findings.
+But the land itself seemed determined to stop them.

-The first trial came when they entered a forest of shifting trees.
-The trunks twisted unnaturally, their branches curling toward them like skeletal fingers.
+The first trial came in a forest of shifting trees.
+The trunks twisted unnaturally, branches curling toward them like skeletal fingers.
 At first, it was just eerie—until they tried to navigate through.

 The trees moved when they weren't looking.
-Paths that had been clear seconds ago vanished into dense, impenetrable thickets.
+Paths that had been clear seconds ago vanished into dense thickets.
 Footsteps echoed behind them, though no one was there.

 "We're being toyed with," Ash muttered.